tiruss/PMNet/README.md

 ### Run experiments from pretrained weight

 - Download pretrained weight from the link

+- Pre-computed saliency maps can download from the link

+- [[Google Drive]](https://drive.google.com/open?id=1im9vBnMN5zLXH-NwHzsosltYyKfyRsyz) [[Baidu Drive]]() Baidu drive will be updated soon.

 ### Train from scratch